Scientist Visa Sponsorship Jobs in Indiana

 Which visa types are most common for scientist roles in Indiana?

 The H-1B is the most common visa for scientists in Indiana, as most research and laboratory roles qualify as specialty occupations requiring at least a bachelor's degree in a specific scientific field.
 Scientists with exceptional credentials may qualify for the O-1A, which requires demonstrated extraordinary ability.
-Postdoctoral researchers at Indiana universities often enter on J-1 exchange visitor visas through institutional sponsorship programs.
+Postdoctoral researchers at Indiana universities often enter on J-1 visa exchange visitor visas through institutional sponsorship programs.

 How to find scientist visa sponsorship jobs in Indiana?